anntzer/defopt/doc/source/features.rst

       -h, --help            show this help message and exit -k KWONLY, --kwonly KWONLY

-Additionally, one can make all parameters which have a default, regardless of whether they are keyword-only or not, also map to CLI flags, by passing ``strict_kwonly=False`` to `defopt.run`.
+Alternatively, one can make all optional Python parameters, regardless of whether they are keyword-only or not, also map to CLI flags, by passing ``strict_kwonly=False`` to `defopt.run`.
+(This behavior is similar to the informal approach previously commonly found on Python 2, which was to consider required parameters as positional and optional parameters as keyword.)

 Auto-generated short flags can be overridden by passing a dictionary to `defopt.run` which maps flag names to single letters: